darkbatcher/picobat/README.md

   of possibilities from graphical user interfaces to networking extensions.
   Currently, the only module provided is the **BATBOX** module.

-* To speed up parsing, Dos9 loads files entirely in memory at startup.
-If the file gets modified during its execution, it is reloaded and Dos9 restarts on the next line \(counting lines from the begining\).
+* To speed up parsing, Picobat loads files entirely in memory at startup.
+If the file gets modified during its execution, it is reloaded and Picobat restarts on the next line \(counting lines from the begining\).
 This can also be disabled using:

         SETLOCAL EnableCmdlyCorrect